Home

 Mellotrons/Birotron (?) used:

-To be perfectly honest, I haven't heard Memo's 1980 single, You're The Music (In My Life), but its flip, Piano Bar, is a fantastically cheesy effort, not entirely unlike 10cc's I'm Not In Love, but not even remotely as good.
+Memo's 1979 single, Starlet, is a passable slice of pop/rock, although its flip, Blue Indian Girl, turns the cheesometer way up, shifting into disco-era Bee Gees territory halfway through.
+He adds a background string line to the song, but it'd take more than that to rescue this pile of poo.
+You're The Music (In My Life), from later that year, is fairly grim, but its flip, Piano Bar, is a fantastically cheesy effort, not entirely unlike 10cc's I'm Not In Love, but not even remotely as good.
 The effect is exacerbated by the track's tape-replay work, with a Mellotron flute line and what are rumoured to be Birotron choirs, sounding a lot like 10cc's multitrack flummery from a few years earlier.
 Is it any good?
 No, it's awful, but interesting to hear the rare-as-rocking-horse-shit Birotron, assuming we actually are.

 Memorials (US) see: Samples etc.